Literacy for Life Foundation

-Literacy for Life Foundation is an Australian not-for-profit organisation focused on improving the literacy levels among Aboriginal Australians.
-It was formed in 2013 by three prominent Aboriginal leaders, Pat Anderson, Donna Ah Chee, and Jack Beetson, in partnership with leading international construction company Brookfield Multiplex, to drive the National Aboriginal Adult Literacy Campaign across Australia.
+Literacy for Life Foundation is an Aboriginal Australian not-for-profit organisation focused on improving the literacy levels among Aboriginal Australians.
+It was formed in 2013 by three prominent Aboriginal leaders, Pat Anderson, Donna Ah Chee, and Jack Beetson, in partnership with leading international construction company Multiplex, to drive the National Aboriginal Adult Literacy Campaign across Australia.

 Background

+The prevalence of low to very low adult English literacy levels in First Nations communities in Australia continues to be a challenge, despite a decade of government-supported Foundation Skills training provided through the national vocational education and training system.

-Regardless of whether they live in urban, rural or remote areas, up to 65% of Aboriginal people are functionally illiterate in English.
+Regardless of whether they live in urban, rural or remote areas, up to 65% of Aboriginal people have low English literacy.
 A 2013 study suggested that around 40% of Aboriginal adults were at or below Level One on the Australian Core Skills Framework (ACSF).
 The minimum level necessary to succeed in most training, study and employment opportunities is Level Two or Three.

+The State of the World’s Indigenous Peoples report (UN, 2009) noted that, in 2006 Indigenous Australians had higher unemployment rates, a median income just over half of non-Indigenous Australians, be less likely to own their own home and more likely to experience overcrowding, with conditions worsening to food and water insecurity in remote and rural communities.
+These conditions are closely tied to low English literacy rates which limit opportunities in formal employment and access to vital services, with the Joyce Review into Australia’s vocational education and training system identifying low levels of English literacy as a major challenge for the vocational education sector.

 Campaign model

 The "campaign model" used by the Literacy for Life Foundation originated in Cuba as the "Yes, I Can" ("Yo, sí puedo") model and was applied in Australia to meet the needs of Indigenous communities following a three-year pilot stage managed by the University of New England in partnership with IPLAC and the Lowitja Foundation, funded by the Australian and NSW governments.
 By 2010, the "Yes I Can / Yo, sí puedo" model had been used with more than 6 million people in 28 countries to learn to read and write.
-In Timor-Leste, more than 200,000 people graduated within in five years.
+In Timor-Leste, more than 200,000 people graduated within five years.